SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_device_setting_d_.devicesetting.md

 ▸ **excludeCapability**(`item`: string): *[DeviceSetting](_pages_device_setting_d_.devicesetting.md)*

-Devices with this capability will be excluded from the select options even though they match the criteria specified in the `capabilities()` method
+Devices with this capability will be excluded from the selection options even though they match the criteria specified in the `capabilities()` method

 **Parameters:**